 Signs of Potential Infertility in Men

 Infertility symptoms in men can be vague.
 They may go unnoticed until a man tries to have a baby.

 Symptoms depend on what is causing the infertility.
 They can include:

-When to See the Doctor
+When Should You See the Doctor?